 - Packing paper – blank packing paper that can be bought from U-Haul or hardware store.
 Get two boxes for an average size four-bedroom home.
 Regular newspaper will get ink on everything within 5 minutes.

-- Boxes – Purchase boxes from Sams, U-Haul, Craigslist, or local storage facility.
+- Boxes – Purchase boxes from Sams, U-Haul or local storage facility.
 An average four bedroom home will use 100-140 boxes.
 Remember to pack heavier items in smaller boxes.

 - Black and white trash bags –black for trash and white for donations.

 - Once you’ve picked out the new house, get measurements of rooms and draw out a floor plan for each room.
 Measure your current furniture before putting it onto the floor plan.
 This is the fun part of moving!

 - Start packing everything you can live without for 6 months.
 Write general contents of each box on the top.
 Use regular packing tape to close the box and just put a 2 inch swatch of the colored tape for that certain room on two opposite corners.
 This is so you and the movers can tell which room it goes in – especially when it’s in a stack on a dolly.

 - Contact contractors to make any necessary repairs for current home.

 - Wash and pack curtains that can be taken down prior to moving.